MCP endpoint

 The MCP endpoint derives the organisation from the API key.
 Do not provide a tenant ID or workspace ID to any tool.

-For write tools, grant mcp:write in addition to the relevant data write scope,
+addition to the relevant data write scope, for example people:write or

 OAuth protected-resource metadata is available under: